hboonewilson/springBootBlackJack/README.md

 # Black Jack With Spring Boot Application
 <p>
 In another project, I was able to create a working blackJackGame that used users' input to command line to run a game of BlackJack.
-Now I am attempting to recreate the functionality through HTTP GET/POST requests to a remote API.
-This way, I'm able to create an application that's functionality can be much more user friendly on a browser/app.
-Also, the use of common HTTP GET/POST request/responses will allow the API to be consumed in various types of front ends.
+I've now created a Mavanized Java Spring App that was deployed to AWS fargate to create an endpoint to be hit by an eventual JavaScript frontend
 </p>
 <h3>//SOFAR</h3>
 <ul>
-    <li>Created a spring boot app with GET/POT endpoints reachable on localhost through postman</li>
+    <li>Created a spring boot app with GET/POST endpoints reachable on localhost through postman</li>
     <li>Added BlackJack Logic first iteration, returning correct output (initially with redundant and
     weird objects</li>
     <li>Refactored code to return correct output without weird objects</li>